nikita-volkov/hasql/README.md

 * ["hasql-optparse-applicative"](https://github.com/sannsyn/hasql-optparse-applicative) - "optparse-applicative" parsers for Hasql.

+* ["hasql-implicits"](https://github.com/nikita-volkov/hasql-implicits) - implicit definitions, such as default codecs for standard types.

 ### Benefits of being an ecosystem

 * **Simplicity.** Each library in isolation provides a simple API, which is hopefully easier to comprehend.